gperl27/gatsby-styled-components-dark-mode/readme.md

 ### Toggling the theme

-Somewhere in your app, you'll want to provide functionality to actually change the theme from one theme to the other.
+Somewhere in your app, you'll want to provide functionality to actually change the theme from one theme to the other, or to respect the current system dark mode setting.

 The plugin exposes this functionality through `ThemeManagerContext`